Dai Nippon Butoku Kai

 In 2013, United Kingdon Butoku Sai was held in London and the participants from ten nations partook in the prestigious event where they demonstrated their outstanding skills and spirit.
 From Honbu DNBK, Hanshi Kuwahara, president of DNBK led the Japanese teams of over fifty members from Honbu.
 UK Shibu coordinated by Roger Payne and his teams were instrumental to achieve one of the finest events staged in UK.
 Participants enjoyed the special tree planting ceremony of 111 cherry trees at Bedgebury National Park in commemoration of UK-Japan 111th anniversary of Anglo-Japan alliance.

-At present time, His Royal Highness, Hiagshifushimi, Jiko, chief abbot of Shorenin Temple is serving as Sosai of DNBK.
-Hanshi Kuwahara, 10th Dan Jujutsu is serving as deputy-Sosai of DNBK.
-Hanshi, Manabu Adachi, 9th Dan Kendo and Hanshi, Masakatsu Tsujino, 9th Dan Kendo are serving as the advising counselor of the board and Hanshi, Tesshin Hamada is serving as President of DNBK as he was elected as 8th President in the General Corporation conference in Feb 2015.
-Honbu DNBK board in Kyoto has currently Hanshi Takada, Hanshi Nakada, Hanshi Takeda, Hanshi Yamamoto, Hanshi Fujii as standing members while Hanshi Kawamura is serving as controller.
+At present time, Honorable Hiagshifushimi, Jiko, chief resident-priest of Shorenin Temple is serving as Sosai of DNBK.
+Hanshi Takemichi Kuwahara, 10th Dan Jujutsu is serving as deputy-Sosai of DNBK.
+Hanshi, Masakatsu Tsujino, 9th Dan Kendo is serving as the advising counselor of the board and Hanshi, Tesshin Hamada is serving as President of DNBK as he was elected as 8th President in the General Corporation conference since Feb 2015.
+Honbu DNBK board in Kyoto has currently Hanshi Takada, Hanshi Nakada, Hanshi Takeda, Hanshi Yamamoto, Hanshi Fujii as standing members while Hanshi Kawamura and Kyoshi Watanabe are serving as controllers.

-In the International Division as of 2015, we have official representatives and coordinators in various parts of Canada, United Kingdom, Italy, Belgium, Portugal, Israel, Hungary, Russia, Germany, Spain, Malta, France and California USA, Hawaii USA, Mid-Western USA, Boston USA, Arizona USA, Florida USA, Australia, Romania, Switzerland, Armenia, Chile, Greece, Gibraltar, Austria, Nepal, Lativa in addition to several thousand Yudansha registered in 35 nations.
+In the International Division as of 2016, we have official representatives and coordinators in various parts of Canada, United Kingdom, Italy, Belgium, Portugal, Israel, Hungary, Russia, Germany, Spain, Malta, France and California USA, Hawaii USA, Mid-Western USA, New England USA, Arizona USA, Florida USA, Australia, Romania, Switzerland, Armenia, Chile, Greece, Gibraltar, Austria, Nepal, Lativa in addition to several thousand Yudansha registered in 40 nations.
 The DNBK intends to develop broader representations worldwide in the future.
-The DNBK society aims not only to preserve classical traditions and legacies of Japanese martial arts but also to foster greater international understanding, goodwill and the world peace through martial arts training and education.
+The DNBK society aims not only to preserve classical traditions and legacies of Japanese martial arts but also to foster greater international understanding, goodwill and to promote the world peace through martial arts training and educational endeavors.